iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.citymd.android.city.citymd 5 reviews"/>
 </p>

+> Didnt want to go out in the snow but also couldnt continue dealing with strep throat and this was the perfect solution.
+The app even suggested pharmacies that will deliver my prescription.
+I'm so grateful I found this solution!<br> :date: __2020-12-19 19:12:15__

+> Excellent.
+Knowledgeable, empathetic, pleasant.<br> :date: __2020-12-14 19:42:50__

 > Luv it 🤩 and convient!<br> :date: __2020-12-07 23:28:03__

 > Wonderful and knowledgeable physicians<br> :date: __2020-12-05 23:31:48__